EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 and `doc1.png` is an image that contains text.

-### E2 - Step 1.
-Writing the Dockerfile
+### Example 2 - Step 1.
+Writing a Dockerfile

-Similarly to the PyTorch example, we will start our Dockerfile using the `python:3` image:
+As for the PyTorch example, we will start our Dockerfile using the `python:3` image:

 ```dockerfile
 FROM python:3.13.3@sha256:a4b2b11a9faf847c52ad07f5e0d4f34da59bad9d8589b8f2c476165d94c6b377
 ```

-We then install easyocr and download the HuggingFace ML models:
+We then install easyocr and download the HuggingFace machine learning (ML) models:

 ```dockerfile
 RUN pip install easyocr